Skip to main content

 US entities: Chart of accounts encoding follows the same pattern.
 Common differences: US entities often use a numeric range convention (1000-1999 for assets, 2000-2999 for liabilities) rather than four-digit codes with category prefixes.
 GAAP-specific accounts (e.g., ASC 842 lease right-of-use assets) should be included when applicable.

 UK entities: FRS 102 entities may use a Companies Act 2006 format with prescribed headings.
-The SKILL.md should include the statutory format mapping (Format 1 or Format 2 of Schedule 1 to SI 2008/410) alongside internal account codes.
+The skill should include the statutory format mapping (Format 1 or Format 2 of Schedule 1 to SI 2008/410) alongside internal account codes.

 IFRS entities generally: The chart of accounts encoding is entity-specific regardless of jurisdiction.
-The pattern — code mapping, documentation rules, restricted accounts — is universal.
+The pattern (code mapping, documentation rules, restricted accounts) is universal.

-How the Two Extensions Work Together
+How the Two Skills Work Together

-This layering — generic plugin capability, augmented by jurisdiction rules, augmented by entity-specific account mapping — is the architecture that transforms a finance assistant into a practice-ready agent.
+This layering (generic plugin capability, augmented by jurisdiction rules, augmented by entity-specific account mapping) is the architecture that transforms a finance assistant into a practice-ready agent.

 Try With AI